 Because encountering other cultures is a central part of Linfield’s educational mission, students may undertake any of a number of formal curricular opportunities abroad or within the United States.

-The Semester Abroad Program enables students to spend a full semester studying at one of 30 sites around the world, including Austria, China (two locations), Costa Rica, Ecuador (two locations), England, France (several locations), Germany, Ireland, Japan (several locations), Mexico, Norway, South Korea, Senegal (two locations), and Australia and New Zealand (multiple locations in both).
+The Semester Abroad Program enables students to spend a full semester studying at one of 30 sites around the world, including Austria, China (two locations), Costa Rica, Ecuador (two locations), England, France (several locations), Germany, Ireland, Japan (several locations), Norway, South Korea, Senegal (two locations), Spain (several locations), and Australia and New Zealand (multiple locations in both).
 Several academic majors on campus have instituted study abroad components as part of their requirements.

 January term off-campus courses offer a more compressed introduction to cultures beyond the Linfield campus.
 These four-week long classes foster global awareness, develop insights into major issues of our time, and deepen understanding of American society.
 Because they provide innovative, hands-on learning opportunities where classroom discoveries assume real-world immediacy, many departments regularly offer such courses.